Donald Cooksey

+Biography

 Cooksey was the son of George Cooksey from Birmingham, England and Linda Dows from New York.
-After High School at the Thacher School in California, Donald Cooksey followed his brother Charlton Cooksey (a physics professor at Yale) and attended Yale and where he too became a physicist specializing in designing and building scientific instruments, especially detectors for measuring sub-atomic particles such as neutrons.
+After completing high school at the Thacher School in California, Donald followed his brother Charlton Cooksey, a physics professor at Yale University.
+At Yale, he became a physicist specializing in designing and building scientific instruments, especially detectors for measuring sub-atomic particles such as neutrons.

 When Ernest O. Lawrence was at Yale during the 1920s, Cooksey and Lawrence became friends.
-In 1932, after Lawrence had moved to Berkeley, California to set up the Radiation Laboratory there, Lawrence asked Cooksey to come to Berkeley to make detectors for use with Lawrence's cyclotrons.
+In 1932, Lawrence moved to Berkeley, California to set up the Radiation Laboratory.
+Lawrence asked Cooksey to come to Berkeley to make detectors for use with Lawrence's cyclotrons.
 Cooksey continued to be a close associate of Lawrence and became associate director of the Lawrence Radiation Laboratory of the University of California at Berkeley.

-Donald Cooksey and his wife Milicent Sperry had a son Donald Dows Cooksey (born in 1944) and a daughter Helen Sperry Cooksey (born 1947) who became a surgeon.
+Donald Cooksey and his wife Milicent Sperry had a son, Donald Dows Cooksey (b.
+1944), and a daughter, Helen Sperry Cooksey (b.
+1947), who became a surgeon.